No Win, No Fee injury compensation

-Every year, we help injured claimants in Tyldesley, Greater Manchester and throughout the UK get compensation for:
+Every year, we help injured claimants in Tyldesley, Greater Manchester and throughout the UK get the best possible compensation for their injuries.

 Do I have a claim?